JGarnica22/PSlab/HowTo's/Howto_Merge_fastq_files.md

 # How to merge fastq files :cat:

-Sometimes you may have different fastq or fq files from the sample sample or condition but resequenced or from different lanes or flowcells.
-As a consequence you may want to merge them into a unique file to analyze them.
+Sometimes you may have different fastq or fq files from the same sample or condition but resequenced or from different lanes or flowcells.
+As a consequence, you may want to merge them into a unique file to analyze it.

-The best way is using `cat` UNIX tool (concatenate).
-There are different ways to do it: listing the files to merge, by a pattern or through a loop:
+The best way is using `cat` UNIX tool (_concatenate_).
+There are different ways to do it: listing the files, by a pattern or through a loop:

 ### Listing:
 ````